Homemade Yellow Pea Soup

-Add the soaked and rinsed peas and ham bone into a soup kettle.
+Add the soaked and rinsed peas and ham bone into a soup kettle with bay leaves.
 Fill with water to more than cover the peas and meat.

 Place the lid on the pot and bring it up to a boil.
 Turn heat down and simmer for about 45 minutes.

 Add the remainder of the ingredients.
 Check the soup occasionally to make sure it has enough water and stir to prevent burning.

-Place the lid on the pan and let it simmer until vegetables are done.
+Place the lid on the pan and let it simmer until the vegetables are done.
 Remove ham bone and/or meat.
 Cut meat into bite-size pieces.
 Now is the time to add salt, if needed.

 This yellow peas soup is ideal to make in a slow cooker.
 After soaking the peas overnight and rinsing them, toss all the ingredients into the crockpot and forget it.
 When the soup is done, remove the ham bone and cut the meat into bite-size pieces.
 Add salt if needed.

 There is nothing like coming home to delicious homemade soup.

 Come and get it - Yellow Pea Soup is served!
 Enjoy!

 Leftover split yellow peas soup/gulertersuppe can be frozen for a quick meal later.

 www.norway-hei.com © Copyright 2020